stupidusername/ReptiloidCharts/README.md

 ## Usage

-Run the flask application defined in `app.py`.
+- Run the flask application defined in `app.py`.
 See [Flask deployment options](http://flask.pocoo.org/docs/1.0/deploying/).

-Notes:
+- Run `search.py` in the background.
+This scripts searches the tweets using the Twitter API.
+Only one instance should be executing at a time.
+In the unlikely case that it fails, you should restart it.

+## Notes
 - Dates and times are displayed in UTC.
 - Screen names should be entered without `@`.
 - The app can only read tweets from the Twitter API that are less than 7 days old.